zer0code9/devspace/README.md

     <img alt="Last Updated" src="https://img.shields.io/visual-studio-marketplace/last-updated/SlashDEV.devspace?label=updated&logo=vscodium">
 </p></a>

+> **WARNING**: Dev Space has crashed after the update v2.0.2 and I am trying to fix it.
+There might be more publications after this one that don't work as I am trying to fix it.
+If it doesn't work when installed, go install the stable version v2.0.1.
+I will try to fix this as fast as I can.

 This is an extension to make VSCode better.

 It includes Node View, Project Box, Term Pad, and Hierarchy Tree.